achihuahua22/Alex-Harris-Capstone/README.md

 ## Introduction
   For my senior capstone project, I worked with Dr. Taylor Sparks' self-driving laboratory (SDL) to develop a device to more easily integrate laboratory equipment into an SDL.
 This device intends to do two things: Allow researchers to easily put information about lab equipment onto their network and save them money.
 To make a device “easy to use” I wanted to work with hardware that researchers are familiar with as much as possible.
 This led to me choosing to design a product that is attached to a single board computer such as a Raspberry Pi.
 Using the Raspberry Pi was the obvious choice because of its prevalence in the research space.

   What do I mean by “integrating laboratory equipment”?
 A lot of laboratory equipment at a university research level has very little connection between devices either due to the age of the device or the type of communication protocol included.
 Another issue is that products can use proprietary connection methods, such as costly software or connectors.
 This makes the task of developing an interconnected SDL very difficult, especially when you are a student, researcher, or hobbyist with limited resources.

   I want to develop a device that can put data collected by lab equipment onto the network using a Raspberry Pi and HAT, or a PCB that sits on top of the Pi to handle the communications.
 The Pi will have an ethernet connection to the network, allowing the user to program it to either send data to a network address or something like a ROS network, depending on their needs.

+So what is this device actually doing?
+One feature is that it merges the two RS232 inputs into a single I2C bus, allowing the user to read data from two ports using one pair of wires.
+Second, the device uses the Raspberry Pi's GPIO pins to interface with a GPIB device by "bit banging" or setting GPIO pins in software instead of hardware communicating over GPIB
+Third, there is a passthrough breakout serial input with status lights to monitor activity.

 ## Design
 ### Communication Protocols
 While there are many communication protocols used in laboratory equipment, a few come up most often when looking at the back of devices in labs around my university.
 Some of these include: